 15. Bring Lifestyle Changes to Get Rid of Heartburn

 Wrong eating habits and certain other habits make it difficult for your body to digest food properly.
 There are some other lifestyle habits that lead to heartburn and you need to change them.
 Here is a list of such lifestyle changes that you must adopt if you want to get rid of heartburn.

 - Drink lots of water during the day.
 It is good for proper digestion.
-Water dilutes gastric juices and help you avoid build up of excessive stomach acid.
+Water dilutes gastric juices and helps you avoid build-up of excessive stomach acid.

 - Always eat smaller meals so that you do not put pressure on your lower esophageal sphincter.

 - Lose weight if you are overweight.
-Extra body weight puts pressure on your lower esophageal sphincter which eventually loosens and become weak giving you heartburn every now and then.
+Extra body weight puts pressure on your lower esophageal sphincter which eventually loosens and becomes weak giving you heartburn every now and then.

 - Quit smoking as it also makes your lower esophageal sphincter.